shader-slang/spec/types.md

 it is important to recognize that the equivalent of a GLSL \code{mat3x4} is a Slang \code{float3x4}.
 This is despite the fact that GLSL defines a \code{mat3x4} as having 3 \emph{columns} and 4 \emph{rows}, while a Slang \code{float3x4} is defined as having 3 rows and 4 columns.
 This convention means that wherever Slang refers to "rows" or "columns" of a matrix, the equivalent terms in the GLSL, SPIR-V, OpenGL, and Vulkan specifications are "column" and "row" respectively (\emph{including} in the compound terms of "row-major" and "column-major")
-While it may seem that this choice of convention is confusing, it is necessary to ensure that subscripting with \Char{[]} can be efficiently implemented on all target platforms.
+While it may seem that this choice of convention is confusing, it is necessary to ensure that subscripting with \code{[]} can be efficiently implemented on all target platforms.
 This decision in the Slang language is consistent with the compilation of HLSL to SPIR-V performed by other compilers.

 ### Legacy Syntax ### {#type.matrix.legacy}

-For compatibility with older codebases, the generic \code{matrix} type includes default values for \Char{T}, \Char{R}, and \Char{C}, being declared as:
+For compatibility with older codebases, the generic \code{matrix} type includes default values for \code{T}, \code{R}, and \code{C}, being declared as:

 ```
 struct matrix<T = float, let R : int = 4, let C : int = 4> { ... }